vuquangtrong/mkdocs-material-blog/docs/blog/other-stuff/print-to-pdf/index.md

 ---
 title: Print to PDF
 title_full: Print pages to PDF files
 description: For offline reading or printing, the document should be exported to PDF format.
-A manual method is to print each post by the user browsers.
-This post guides to configure a plugin to automatically export all site's posts to PDF during the build time, and add a download button to download generated PDF files.
+Here is a plugin to automatically export all site's posts to PDF during the build time.
 tags:
     - python
-    - mkdocs
-    - pdf
 ---

 ## 1. The cover page